ZhijingY/ESE519-lab2/README.md

 ![a](https://github.com/ZhijingY/ESE519-lab2/blob/main/RPI-RP2.png)

-Go to Finder and find the "hello_world" folder under the build
+Go to Finder and find the "hello_world" folder under the build, visit the usb folder, drag and drop the hello_usb.uf2 file onto the RPI-RP2 icon.
+As soon as the file is dropped onto it, the RPI-RP2 will disappearr, indicating that it's now running the program.
+To monitor the output,